Skip to content

 Of course, last but not least, we have to update the statement of our problem. rbx has its own statement format, called rbxTeX.
 The format itself is simple, but the ecosystem behind it is complex and provides a lot of flexibility for setters.

-For now, you just need to know the body and meat of the statement is written at statement/statement.rbx.tex.
+For now, you just need to know the body and meat of the statement is written at documents/statement.rbx.tex.
 If you open it, you will find something like the following:

 %- block legend